PayString/rfcs/payid/README.md

     npm install
     grunt kramdown_rfc2629

-To watch edits to `payid.md` and auto-generate output when changes are saved run:
+To watch edits to `payid-uri.md` or `payid-discovery.md` and auto-generate output when changes are saved run:

     grunt watch